 Want to host a holiday party everyone will remember, but without the stressful party prep you'll want to soon forget?
 Let our step-by-step plan be your guide.
 Cut down on your time spent in the kitchen with a simple menu and some store-bought extras.
 Rather than play bartender all night, big-batch cocktails allow guests to help themselves.
 Then, let a few easy decorations and a scented candle set the scene.
 With these party tricks up your sleeve, hosting that holiday dinner party just got much easier.

-This stress-free plan comes complete with do-ahead recipes (a few savories and a sweet) and delicious store-bought extras.
+This stress-free menu comes complete with make-ahead recipes (a few savories and a sweet) and some delicious store-bought extras.
 Even better: The grab-and-go, finger-food-only menu requires no utensils, meaning less cleanup.

-To infuse the party with holiday cheer without subjecting folks to back-to-back tracks of “Grandma Got Run Over by a Reindeer" and "Feliz Navidad," mix traditional holiday tunes with modern favorites.
+To infuse the party with holiday cheer without subjecting folks to back-to-back tracks of "Rudolph the Red-Nosed Reindeer" and "Feliz Navidad," mix traditional holiday tunes with modern favorites.
 Especially if your party is scheduled for later in the holiday season, guests will be grateful for a mix of new and old favorites.

 Signal that the party is over (subtly).
-Lower the music, blow out a few candles, turn on one light.
+Lower the music, blow out a couple candles, turn on one light.
 If guests don't get the hint, resort to plan B: Start cleaning up.

 Dole out leftovers.
 Buy to-go boxes for guests to take home leftovers ($13 for 50, save-on-crafts.com).

 Tidy up a tad (then hit the hay).
 After guests are gone, take out the trash and recycling so your house doesn't smell when you wake up.
 Check for any spills or stains on furniture, but leave the heavy cleaning until tomorrow.